Area-53-Robotics/Intro-To-Robotics/docs/coding-techniques/advanced-concepts/pid.md

 ### Derivative

-Derivative serves to dampen the output of the loop.
-It gets larger the faster the robot is moving.
-It represents the rate of change of the system.
-It's calculated like this:
+Derivative serves to reduce the output of the loop.
+It increases the faster the system is moving.
+It doesn't limit the maximum speed of the loop, but it does slow down how fast the loop can accelerate.
+Derivative is calculated like so:

 ```cpp
 derivative = error - prevError;
 prevError = error;
 ```

 Note that the derivative will always be negative if the system is traveling toward the target.
-The size of derivative will be larger the faster the system is traveling.
 We can integrate this into our code like so:

 ```cpp
 float distTraveled = 0;